 Managers: How to have break-out, outstanding Teams. #1

-We are not generating enough high-performing teams.
+The Agile community is not generating enough high-performing teams.

 (Yes, understanding some root causes of failure will help us.)